MicroFocus/ColorYourData/TipsTricks/README.md

 After that arrangement you can remove the frame.

 Finally (important!) go to the 'Design' ribbon and select the 'Size' icon.
 Go down and click 'Fit to drawing'.
-Now Visio has adjusted the document size to wrap all your alements, which are arranged in a 16:9 (or 4:3) frame.
+Now Visio has adjusted the document size to wrap all your elements, which are arranged in a 16:9 (or 4:3) frame.

 Now save, export and upload and your dashboard should fill in all space of the target device.